Brexit: Environmental standards

 - How to comply with pesticide regulations from 1 January 2021

-For more detailed guidance on environmental regulation and standards during the transition period and after 1 January 2021, see the Brexit update page on the DAERA website.
+For more detailed guidance on environmental regulation and standards during the transition period and after 1 January 2021, see the EU Exit questions and answers page on the DAERA website.